AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_quickstart_web.md

 ![](https://web-cdn.agora.io/docs-files/1621308595366)

+## Next steps

+Not satisfied with the default UI of Flexible Classroom?
+Refer to [Customize the UI of Flexible Classroom](./agora_class_custom_ui_web?platform=Web) to get the source code of the Agora Classroom SDK, customize the UI with UIKit, and build a Classroom SDK on your own.

 ## See also

+### GitHub projects

-- Agora provides an open-source [sample project](https://github.com/AgoraIO-Community/CloudClass-Desktop) on GitHub, which demonstrates how to integrate the Agora Classroom SDK and call APIs to launch a flexible classroom.
+Agora provides an [open-source project](https://github.com/AgoraIO-Community/CloudClass-Desktop/tree/release/apaas-1.1.0.1-ga) for Flexible Classroom on GitHub, which demonstrates how to integrate the Agora Classroom SDK and call APIs to launch a flexible classroom.
 You can download and read the source code.

-- Agora also provides a [sample project](https://codepen.io/agoratechwriter/pen/OJRrOxg) on CodePen.
-After you [configure Flexible Classroom](./agora_class_prep) on Agora Console, replace `appID` and `rtmToken` with [values that you get](#prerequsites).
-The user ID must be consistent with the one you used for generating an RTM Token.
-Then you can immediately run the sample project to join a flexible classroom.